-The RTP Activities task will also include an update to the Bicycle and Pedestrian Master Plan (BPMP).
+The RTP Activities task will also include development of an Active Transportation Plan, which, expands upon the existing Bicycle and Pedestrian Master Plan, and will help define how best to implement a safe and connected pedestrian and bicycle network that will encourage future growth.
 A refined project prioritization framework was developed through the 2050 RTP process, which will be used in conjunction the Data Collection and Analysis Program to better prioritize future bicycle, pedestrian, and ADA improvements.
-In addition, several new multimodal project suggestions were received through the outreach efforts of the RTP, and these projects will be evaluated for inclusion in the BPMP.
+Additional project suggestions received as part of the Active Transportation Plan outreach efforts will be evaluated for inclusion in the updated RTP.